ircv3/ircv3-specifications/extensions/resume.md

     C2 - S: :irc.example.com 903 dan-backup-nick :SASL authentication successful
     C2 - S: :irc.example.com 001 dan-backup-nick :Welcome to the Internet Relay Network dan-backup-nick
     ... regular connection ...

+### Successful BRB
+Successful `BRB` attempt from a client with the nickname `dan`:

+    C: BRB :Software updates
+    S: BRB 60
+    ... client connection is immediately terminated ...

+Other clients receive:

+    S: :dan!user@host AWAY :Software updates

+If `dan` does not resume their connection in time, their connection is closed and other clients receive something like this:

+    S: :dan!user@host QUIT :Quit: Software updates

+### Failed BRB
+Failed `BRB` attempt from a client:

+    C: BRB :Software updates
+    S: :irc.example.com FAIL BRB CANNOT_BRB :BRB is unavailable at this time

 ## Implementation Considerations